Search our site ...

 TO CHICAGO BY CAR

 Visit the Illinois Tollway website for information on routes and fees.
-Remember that you can always carpool with coworkers who are on a similar schedule to save on tolls, reduce pollution, and - last but not least - get to know your teammates better.
+Remember that you can always carpool with coworkers on a similar schedule to save on tolls, reduce pollution, and—last but not least—get to know your teammates better.

-Pros of Commuting by Car: There are multiple benefits to commuting by car.
+Pros: There are multiple benefits to commuting by car.
 The car is usually the fastest mode of transportation, provided you avoid rush hour traffic.
-It also allows you the comfort and privacy of having your own space where you can begin and end the day comfortably, listening to music or podcasts, or just enjoying the silence.
+It also allows you the comfort and privacy of having your own space to begin and end the day comfortably, listening to music, podcasts, or just enjoying the silence.
 Beyond this, cars also generally get you closer to your destination.
-Finally, commuting by car generally reduces the spread of germs, which has become a priority for many commuters since the advent of COVID-19.

 TO CHICAGO BY TRAIN